aaronczichon/website/site/src/content/blog/32-remote-teams.md

 tags: ["Work"]
 ---

-Over the last 4,5 years, I was working in a team that mostly worked remotely.
+Over the last 4,5 years I was working in a team that mostly worked remotely.
 I always see discussions about whether working fully remotely is good or bad for the working culture.
 What I learned about this narrative is that the answer is not so simple.
 As often in life, this is more a question of "it depends."

 But what are the factors that make a team work remotely?
 What's the definition of "remote work"?
 And lastly, can you adopt it for your team?